qbicsoftware/research-data-management/docs/experiment/introduction.md

 After a successful login you will be redirected to your personal landing page.
 From there, [navigate](#project-navigation) into your project of interest to see the project summary.
-In the project summary you can either [navigate](#experiment-navigation) into an experiment or [create a new experiment](experiment_creation.md).
+In the project summary view you can either [navigate](#experiment-navigation) into an experiment or [create a new experiment](experiment_creation.md).

 ## Experiment Navigation